 Students with a variety of diverse backgrounds and life experiences pursue graduate studies at the university.
-Approximately 35 percent of the 2022-23 graduate student population, over 3,385 students, are international students from over 123 countries.
-The top five countries other than the U.S. that Stanford graduate students call home are China, India, Canada, South Korea and France.
-Students from underrepresented backgrounds account for 15 percent.
+International students come from over 123 countries.
+The top five countries other than the U.S. that Stanford graduate students call home are China, India, Canada, South Korea and Brazil.